wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 ### data-mappings.yml

-The wis2box-setup determines the topic-hierarchy and the plugins for the data it ingests from the `data-mappings.yml` provided in the `WIS2BOX_HOST_DATADIR`.
+The wis2box setup determines the topic hierarchy and the plugins for the data it ingests from the `data-mappings.yml` provided in the `WIS2BOX_HOST_DATADIR`.

 The test-data directory provides the configuration you will use in this exercise.